-All costs are covered by Cian’s Kennel, vet check costs; transport; feeding; kennelling at the DSPCA Pet hotel.
+All costs are covered by Cian’s Kennels, vet check costs; transport and kennelling at the DSPCA Pet hotel.

 The dog can stay at DSPCA for as long as your child remains at CHI at Crumlin.
 Hospital visits and use of the visiting facility at CHI Crumlin will be for a maximum of 2 hours per visit.

 The Cian’s Kennels team would be delighted to receive feedback on your experience of using the service and suggestions as to how we might improve this.
 If you have any complaint about the service this should be addressed to the ward manager.

 At the moment we are only bringing dogs to the unit, this may be reviewed in time.